About SJ Chapman, JD

 SJ is active in public service and volunteers with many organizations.
 She travelled to Tanzania through Lawyers without Borders to train magistrates, prosecutors and immigration officers on human trafficking law and procedure.
 She volunteers with Wills for Heroes to draft wills and powers of attorneys for first responders.
 She volunteers with the New American Initiative to assist immigrants in obtaining citizenship.
 She devotes time to many non-legal public service projects as well, especially projects that focus on the Rogers Park community of Chicago, where she lives.

-SJ sits on the board of the Northwestern Alumni Board of Chicago to help organize events and engagement among the Chicago alumni community.
+SJ co-chairs the board of the Northwestern Alumni Board of Chicago to help organize events and engagement among the Chicago alumni community.
 Prior to joining Bielski Law Office, SJ externed for Judge Ann Williams of the United States Court of Appeals for the Seventh Circuit, and Judge Timothy A. Barnes in the United States bankruptcy court, Northern District of Illinois.
 In law school she worked under Professor Dorothy Roberts researching adoption ethics and assisting with her book Fatal Invention: How Science, Politics, and Big Business Re-create Race in the Twenty-first Century.

 Prior to law school, SJ was executive assistant to the General Counsel of the International AIDS Vaccine Initiative in New York City.
 During that time, she was also a Guardian ad Litem in landlord-tenant court for underrepresented tenants.